gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatH  (gcc)

 :switch:`-gnatH`
   Legacy elaboration-checking mode enabled.
 When this switch is in effect, the pre-18.x access-before-elaboration model becomes the de facto model.
+  For further details see :ref:`Elaboration_Order_Handling_in_GNAT`.

 .. index:: -gnati  (gcc)